skirtapaieo/development-101/backend/readme.md

 - It may cause a delay in interactivity on slower networks or devices due to the size of JavaScript files.

 Each rendering method has its advantages, and often, a modern web application will use a combination of these techniques depending on the specific needs of each page or component.
 Next.js's hybrid approach allows you to choose on a per-page basis.

+### Decision-tree

+A simple decision tree for choosing between SSR, SSG, and CSR when using Next.js:

+1. **Does your page show static content that doesn't change often?**

+   - Yes: Use Static Site Generation (SSG).

+     1.1.
+Does your static content need to be updated occasionally?

+        - Yes: Use Incremental Static Regeneration (ISR).
+        - No: Use standard SSG.

+   - No: Move to question 2.

+2. **Does your page need to fetch and display data that changes frequently or is user-specific on each request?**

+   - Yes: Use Server-Side Rendering (SSR).
+   - No: Move to question 3.

+3. **Does your page have highly dynamic content that changes on the client side or have a lot of user interaction?**

+   - Yes: Use Client-Side Rendering (CSR).
+   - No: Consider re-evaluating your page requirements, as it seems there's no dynamic or static data.
+Perhaps pure HTML/CSS will suffice.

+Remember, these choices aren't mutually exclusive, and often a combination is used.
+With Next.js's hybrid nature, you can choose to use SSG for some pages and SSR for others in the same application.
+Additionally, you can start with CSR and then fetch and render additional data server-side as needed.

+This decision tree is a simplified guide.
+In real applications, you'll need to consider factors like the frequency of data updates, SEO requirements, user experience, page performance, and more.